Defense Support Program: History

 More recently, there has been some effort put into using DSPs' infrared sensors as part of an early warning system for natural disasters like volcanic eruptions and forest fires.

+The DSP satellites were operated by the Air Force 460th Space Wing until 2020, when it was replaced by the Space Force Mission Delta 4.

 Limitations

 The DSP constellation may have offered an excellent vantage point for an early warning system against state-centric threats such as missiles, but military analysts warn its ability to collect intelligence on non-state actors is severely limited.